hmrc/vat-service-guide/old/process-steps.html.md

 The sign-up service requests minimal information from the business such as e-mail address.
 It reuses information provided as part of identity checking.

-We will enable customers to register and sign up through GOV.UK.
+We will enable businesses or agents to register and sign up through GOV.UK.
 Software developers can also link to the service from their software.

 1. Agent signs in to Government Gateway account
 2. Agent confirms VRN of client